 The year 2004 marked the 20th anniversary of the Union Carbide gas leak that killed more than 20,000 people in Bhopal, India, the world's biggest industrial disaster.
 Two generations of victims continue to suffer the consequences, but they have found new hope in Rashida Bee and Champa Devi Shukla, two Bhopal activists who have ignited the international campaign to seek justice for disaster survivors.
 Bee and Shukla's courage and tenacity have galvanized the grassroots in their own country and abroad.
-In the process, they've drawn low-income, illiterate women like themselves from the margins of society to the center of a closely watched showdown whose endgame is to hold chemical companies accountable for the gas leak and its deadly legacy.
+In the process, they drew low-income, illiterate women like themselves from the margins of society to the center of a closely watched showdown whose endgame is to hold chemical companies accountable for the gas leak and its deadly legacy.

 On December 3, 1984, more than 27 tons of poisonous gases leaked from a storage tank at a Union Carbide pesticide factory into the heart of Bhopal city, immediately killing 8,000 people.
 Since then, more than 20,000 deaths have been attributed to the disaster.
 Survivors and their children continue to suffer long-term health effects ranging from cancer and tuberculosis to birth defects and chronic fevers.
 Multiple studies have found mercury, nickel and other toxins in the local groundwater and dangerous levels of toxins including lead in the breast milk of women who live near the factory zone.

 "We are still finding children being born without lips, noses or ears.
-Sometimes complete hands are missing, and women have severe reproductive problems," according to Bee, who suffers from respiratory and vision problems from gas exposure.
+Sometimes complete hands are missing, and women have severe reproductive problems," said Bee, who suffers from respiratory and vision problems from gas exposure.